mecid/mecid.github.io/_posts/2021-03-18-ui-testing-in-swift-with-xctest-framework.md

 As you can see, we can access all the needed views by using subscript syntax.
 We pass a string to find a control in the view hierarchy.
 Xcode tries to find the view matching accessibility label or accessibility identifier.

-To learn more about query properties of XCUIApplication, take a look at the documentation of XCUIElementTypeQueryProvider protocol.
+To learn more about query properties of *XCUIApplication*, take a look at the documentation of *XCUIElementTypeQueryProvider* protocol.

 Labels, buttons, and switches use titles as accessibility labels out of the box.
-You still need to set accessibility identifiers for views like UITableView and UICollectionView manually.
+You still need to set accessibility identifiers for views like *UITableView* and *UICollectionView* manually.

 ```swift
 // UIKit